-It should include letters and at least one number and at least special character (!, @, #, $, %, etc.)
+A strong password should be between 8 and 64 characters.
+It should include letters, numbers and at least one special character (!, @, #, $, %, etc.).

+Misspellings strengthen passwords, and make them more memorable.
 For example, a strong password could be “t3chn0!oggy” because it contains letters, numbers, and a special character.
 The password is easily remembered due to its misspelling.

 Changing Your Password

 Setting a strong password from the beginning is a good start to being a smart user of the Washington College network.
 However, it’s not enough to be truly secure.
-Security experts recommend changing your password (or pass-phrase) at least once every three months (90 days) and OIT requires this practice.
+Security experts recommend changing your password (or pass-phrase) at least once every three months (90 days) and Washington College requires this practice.

 For questions about passwords, please contact the HelpDesk at 410-778-7777.